Encryption Exports and Imports

 In fact, the United States and 40 other countries that are members of the Wassenaar Arrangement control an expanding list of products and technologies that implement encryption.
 A number of the Wassenaar member countries, like France and Russia, and some other countries, like Israel and China, regulate the importation of encryption products.

-Thomsen and Burke’s approach to compliance with the U.S. and other export and import requirements associated with export and import of encryption products starts with our Encryption Checklist.
+Thomsen and Burke’s approach to compliance with the U.S. and other export and import requirements associated with export and import of encryption products starts with our Encryption Checklist (available to clients upon request).

 Using the information from the Encryption Checklist, we can quickly and cost effectively analyze the optimal compliance strategy, under U.S. and foreign laws governing export and import of encryption products.
 Among the countries and agencies we deal with on are regular basis are the following: